niteshjeganathan/C-/README.md

 ```

 ### Constructor
 > Special member function used to "construct" an object by initialising member data.
 They are not virtual, and have no return type.
 It allows an initialisation list for convenience.
+When a constuctor isn't defined, a default constructor that does nothing is implicitly defined by the compiler.
+When a parameterised constructor is already present, a default constructor is not implicitly defined by the compiler.
 ```c++
 #include <iostream>
 using namespace std;